top of page

 Intrusive thoughts tend to alarm you, or freak you out... because they are sudden, persistent and often graphic, violent or disturbing to us.

-👉 Of course intrusive thoughts can be a symptom of OCD, anxiety & depresson, but usually they are harmless and happen to any of us.
+👉 Of course intrusive thoughts can be a symptom of OCD, anxiety & depresson; usually they are harmless and happen to any of us.

-🚙 So yes, when you're driving your car and think of veering off the road, of course that could be a thought that scares you.... you might question if you are going crazy or worry that youre going to act on it.. but actually, so long as you havent actually acted on them then it is really just your brain alerting you to a possible danger so you DON'T veer off the road.
+🚙 So yes, when you're driving your car and think of veering off the road, of course that could be a thought that scares you.... you might question if you are going crazy or worry that you're going to act on it..

 It's the nature of the thoughts that make them get stuck - because they alarm you and then you fixate on them.
 You try to understand where they came from and wonder what's wrong with you.